Council Chairman Portfolio Reports

 Events

-The Parade of Nations will be held on Saturday 8th July; information is not available at the time of drafting this report, as to our position number or step off time.
+Information is not available at the time of drafting this report, as to our position number or step off time.

 The MD corporate identity (uniform!) for Convention will be: